justmoon/dassie/packages/lib-reactive/README.md

   })
 ```

-Usually, tracked reads (using `sig.get`) are the preferred method for watching a signal.
+Usually, tracked reads (using `sig.readAndTrack`) are the preferred method for watching a signal.
 But tracked reads are only
 available in certain contexts (like in the behavior function of an actor) so it is sometimes useful to be able to treat
 signals as topics.